onja-org/w2_css_js_mini_project/lab/README.md

 ### Step 1: Get Your Starter Code

 1. Copy the starter JavaScript file to `script.js`:
-- make sure you are in the root of the project by typing `pwd` and ensuring it ends in `.../w2_css_js_mini_project`
+- Make sure you are in the lab directory by typing `pwd` and ensuring it ends in `.../w2_css_js_mini_project/lab`
-- then type this in your terminal to copy the starter code:
+- Then type this in your terminal to copy the starter code:

 ```bash
 cp script-starter.js script.js